edithh81/MT2013_StatisticsAndProbability_SEM231/README.md

 # MT2013_StatisticsAndProbability_SEM231
 An assignment in StatisticsAndProbability.
-One of the most basic job as a DA
+One of the most basic task as a DA